William Contreras Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.75 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals' 4.72 team ERA ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to allow 170 home runs (1.1 per game), the second-fewest in the league.

+- Thompson (5-7 with a 4.57 ERA and 67 strikeouts in 61 2/3 innings pitched) gets the start for the Cardinals, his ninth of the season.

-- In his most recent time out on Thursday, the righty tossed five innings against the Milwaukee Brewers, allowing five earned runs while surrendering nine hits.
+- His last appearance was on Wednesday against the Milwaukee Brewers, when the left-hander tossed five innings, surrendering four earned runs while giving up five hits.

+- The 25-year-old has amassed an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
+Opponents are batting .272 against him.

 © 2023 Data Skrive.
 All rights reserved.